What is prostate cancer?

 If the cancer is more advanced, there are several treatment options available:

 Radiation therapy utilizes high-energy beams targeted in the affected area to kill cancer cells, and can be given in one of two ways:

-- Brachytherapy, which involves inserting rice-sized radioactive pellets via X-ray-guided needle into the prostate tissue.
+- Brachytherapy – This option involves inserting rice-sized radioactive pellets via an X-ray-guided needle into the prostate tissue.
 The pellets deliver a low dose of radiation over time.